 Safety Systems

 I think the greatest safety feature of any car is that it communicates its speed accurately back to the driver.
 I've owned cars that have been very quick but simply didn't feel it (e.g. a Subaru Impreza Turbo).
 I like my sports cars to feel fast when they are going fast.
-It's the most fundamental feedback mechanism and a direct link to their survival instinct.
-Inappropriate speed is the biggest killer on UK roads.
+It's the most fundamental feedback mechanism and a direct link to your survival instinct.
+Inappropriate speed is THE biggest killer on UK roads.

 A car like this is also inherently safer through its ability to rapidly accelerate, brake and change direction.